JasperFe/jpggps2kml/README.txt

 and CAN CORRUPT the JPEG files.
 Never do this to the original JPEG files, but only to copies that can be easily restored.

-2) This edits GPS headers,not the gpx files, so the command is editgps, not editgpx.
+2) This edits GPS headers, not the gpx files, so the command is editgps, not editgpx.

 For example, the command